Sphereon-Opensource/SSI-SDK/README.md

 DID resolution is not part of this SDK.
 We do provide a Universal DID client you can use in Veramo, simply by using the below code when setting up the Agent:

+Using the Universal resolver for all DID methods:
 ````typescript
 export const agent = createAgent<IDIDManager & CredentialIssuerLD & IKeyManager & IDataStore & IDataStoreORM & IResolver>({
   plugins: [